Pelvic floor physical therapy for management of myofascial pelvic pain syndrome in women

 - Kotarinos Physical Therapy, Ltd.

-Pelvic floor physical therapy is the general term used to describe a variety of treatments utilized by physical therapists for the management of pelvic floor dysfunction.
+Pelvic floor physical therapy is the general term used to describe a variety of treatments utilized by physical therapists with advanced training for the management of pelvic floor dysfunction.
 Pelvic floor dysfunction is a global term used to describe conditions such as pelvic organ prolapse, fecal or urinary incontinence, and chronic pelvic pain.
 Myofascial pain syndrome is a potential etiology of chronic pelvic pain that can be associated with urinary and bowel symptoms.

 For women with pelvic organ prolapse and incontinence issues, the therapist develops a treatment program that addresses the weakness of the pelvic floor and related structures, including but not limited to the abdominal wall and hip girdle musculature .
 This program may include pelvic floor muscle training, biofeedback, and electrical stimulation.
-(See "An overview of the epidemiology, risk factors, clinical manifestations, and management of pelvic organ prolapse in women" and "Treatment and prevention of urinary incontinence in women" and "Fecal incontinence in adults".)
+(See "Pelvic organ prolapse in women: Epidemiology, risk factors, clinical manifestations, and management" and "Treatment of urinary incontinence in women" and "Fecal incontinence in adults: Etiology and evaluation".)

 Many experts believe that many, if not most, women with chronic pelvic pain have some degree of myofascial pelvic pain syndrome, a disorder in which pelvic pain is attributed to short, tight, tender pelvic floor muscles, usually with myofascial trigger points.
 (See "Clinical manifestations and diagnosis of myofascial pelvic pain syndrome in women".)